tohoff82/CryptopayConector/README.md

 # CryptopayConnetor
-API wrapper for CryptoPay API https://telegra.ph/Crypto-Pay-API-11-25
+C# API wrapper for CryptoPay https://telegra.ph/Crypto-Pay-API-11-25

 How to use this CryptoPay API connector?